-Eugenio López-Chacarra Coto[1] (born 22 March 2000) is a Spanish professional golfer and European Tour player.
+Eugenio López-Chacarra Coto[2] (born 22 March 2000) is a Spanish professional golfer who plays on the European Tour.

 Early life